aws-samples/getting-started-with-amazon-redshift-data-api/use-cases/analytical-reporting-event-driven-web-app/README.md

 ![Index.html](images/web-input.png)

-You should be able to see the output in few seconds as below, which is delivered using web-socket to your browser:
+You should be able to see the output in few seconds as below, which is delivered using web-socket to your web browser:

 ![Index.html](images/web-output.png)

+## License

+This library is licensed under the MIT-0 License.
+See the LICENSE file in the root directory of this repository.